fbcbl/android-resources-checker/README.md

 ## Reports

-The default report will be always be displayed in your stdout.
-You can control if the reporting is sent to the stdout with the flag `--stdout` or `--no-stdout`.
+The default behavior is to generate reports on both the stdout and CSV.

+You can specify a single type of report using the `--report=(CSV|STDOUT)` option.

-You can specify an optional directory where to write the reports in the form of CSV files.
+If using CSV reports, you can specify the directory where to write the reports in the form of CSV files.
 For that use the `--reports-dir` option.

 For example: